Here's how much more you could pay in property taxes in 2019 — and where that money might go | CBC News

 Amid all the chatter about tax hikes, have you ever wondered where your cash is going?

-According to the city, on an average expected property tax bill of $3,020 this year, the largest chunk — roughly $700 — would be funneled to the Toronto Police Service.
+According to the city, on an average expected property tax bill of $3,020 this year, the largest chunk — roughly $700 — would be funnelled to the Toronto Police Service.

 The next-biggest portion of around $520 would go to the TTC, followed by debt charges, Toronto Fire, and Parks, Forestry and Recreation.